Vula Tsetsi: Political career and views

 She began her political career in 1989 as a political assistant to MEP Virginio Bettini, before working as regional affairs advisor for the Greens/EFA group.

 From 2004 to 2024, Tsetsi served as Secretary General of the Greens/European Free Alliance Group in the European Parliament.
 She was re-elected to this role five times, becoming one of the Group’s longest-serving political and administrative figures.
 Tsetsi worked with Greens/EFA Co-Presidents Daniel Cohn-Bendit, Monica Frassoni, Rebecca Harms, Ska Keller, Philippe Lamberts, Bas Eickhout and Terry Reintke.

 In 2019, she joined the Executive Committee of the European Green Party, focusing on strengthening ecological political movements in Southern and Central Europe.

 In 2021, she helped bring the Mayor of Milan, Giuseppe Sala, into the European Green family.
 She has also advocated for urban regeneration and protection from mass tourism in Venice.

 In 2024, she ran as a candidate for Co-Chair of the European Greens, nominated by déi gréng.
 She was elected alongside Ciarán Cuffe, receiving near unanimous support from European Green parties.
 The duo ran on a platform of “taking on the extreme right, and to bolster a green and just transition that benefits everyone.”

 Stances and political views

 Tsetsi is a vocal supporter of LGBTQ+ rights, rule of law and democracy.
-She attended Budapest Pride in June 2025, on the side of Green Mayor Gergely Karácsony, despite the ban from the Hungarian Prime Minister Viktor Orbán.
+She attended Budapest Pride in June 2025, on the side of Green Mayor Gergely Karácsony, despite the ban from the Hungarian Prime Minister Viktor Orbán..
+When, on 27 January 2026, the public prosecutor recommended charging Gergely Karacsony with a fine for infringing on the ban of Budapest Pride, Vula Tsetsi defended Karácsony, saying he “did exactly what any democratic leader should: he protected the rights, dignity, and safety of his citizens.”

 Vula Tsetsi has called for a coherent European foreign policy, and criticised double standards in EU approaches to Ukraine and Gaza.
 She has called for stronger action from the European Union in response to the Gaza genocide.

 In 2025, she became the political godparent to Belarusian political prisoner Dmitry Kuchuk, the former chair of the Belarusian Green Party.

 She has criticised US President Donald Trump’s comments on Greenland.

 She has also criticised the European People’s Party for its rhetoric on the Green Deal and for its collaboration with far-right groups in the European Parliament.